SkygearIO/guides/cms/cms-basics.md

 ## CMS configuration overview

-Skygear supports a simple way to configure CMS via editing the CMS Configuration YML.
-You can find the current config YML at ` Skygear Portal > CMS > CMS Configuration`.
+You can configure the CMS with a YML file.
+It is located at ` Skygear Portal > CMS > CMS Configuration`.

-The YML itself looks explanatory, still there are some details we want you to know.
-Below is a simple overview of what you can configure in the CMS.

 ```
 site: